KiwiGeek/lcg-hymnal-ndi/README.md

 For any questions, comments, suggestions, etc, please email me directly (joshua@penman.dev).

-<b>If you end up using this in your congregation or FoT site, I'd ❤️ to hear about it, so let me know at that address too!</b>
+<b>If you end up using this in your congregation or FoT site, I'd love to hear about it, so let me know at that address too!</b>